will-0/willhalfpenny.me/docs/index.markdown

 ## What do I do?

 By day, I work at Chelsea and Westminster hospital as an FY1 (first-year resident).
-On the side, I explore the world of **information, data and communication** in medicine.
-You can read more about this in my blog section.
+On the side, I explore the world of knowledge, data and communication.
+You can read more about this in my [blog](/blog).

 ## What field am I interested in?

-I'm interested in how we can acquire, represent, transform and use data.
+As above, I'm currently interested in how we can acquire, represent, transform and use data.
 I discuss these topics in my [blog posts](/blog).
+However, I've previously explored several areas, and have worked on brain-machine interfaces, machine learning and observational research.
+I'm also interested in startups, having helped found (Synapcard)[https://chromewebstore.google.com/detail/synapcard/cimngaoenacpjfodphiokngpleelamei?hl=en-GB&pli=1] and [Finomics](https://finomics.app).

 ## What am I currently working on?

-My current main focus is a startup project called build [Finomics](https://finomics.app), an assistant for healthcare workers that I'm building with [Laz Ranasinghe](https://www.linkedin.com/in/lasith-ranasinghe/).
+My current main focus is a startup project called [Finomics](https://finomics.app), an assistant for healthcare workers.
+I'm building this with [Laz Ranasinghe](https://www.linkedin.com/in/lasith-ranasinghe/).

 ## How can I get in touch?

 I'm always happy to have people reach out.
-You can get in touch by email at (hello@willhalfpenny.me)[mailto:hello@willhalfpenny.me], or through [LinkedIn](https://www.linkedin.com/in/willhalfpenny/).
+You can get in touch by emailing me at [hello@willhalfpenny.me](mailto:hello@willhalfpenny.me), or by reaching out on [LinkedIn](https://www.linkedin.com/in/willhalfpenny/).